OdooBulgaria/pls/README.md

-- [ ] If after the allowed time the manager tries to take attendance they wont be alowed until and unless they are allowed to override by admin panel
+- [ ] If after the allowed time the manager tries to take attendance they wont be allowed until and unless they are allowed to override by admin panel
 - [ ] The overriding option will always be open for only 1 hour.

 - [ ] Create a cron job that does the following